saltstack-formulas/template-formula/README.rst

 ``template.config.clean``
 -------------------------

-This state will remove the configuration of the template service and has a depency on ``template.service.clean`` via include list.
+This state will remove the configuration of the template service and has a dependency on ``template.service.clean`` via include list.

 ``template.package.clean``